vineetver/Text2Emotion/README.md

 sadness, surprise, and neutral.
 To evaluate the performance of the model F1 score is used.

-The current best model is a `fine-tuned BERT` with `tf.keras.optimizers.Adam` optimizer, `learning_rate = 5e-5`, and `ExponentialDecay` scheduler.
-The evaluation precision score is 82%.
-Choose between precision and recall for your usecase.
+The current best model is a `fine-tuned BERT` with `tf.keras.optimizers.Adam` optimizer, `learning_rate = 5e-5`, and `PolynomialDecay` scheduler.
+The evaluation f1 score is 66%.
+Choose between precision and recall for your use case.

 ## Model Architecture